aditya-nitorinfotech/strapi-poc/README.md

 1. Created an app with npm/yarn create-react-app

 Created two files at root level for environment variables
-1. .env.development - REACT_APP_BACKEND=http://localhost:1337/
+i) .env.development - REACT_APP_BACKEND=http://localhost:1337/
-2. .env.production - REACT_APP_BACKEND=/
+ii) .env.production - REACT_APP_BACKEND=/

 1. Created for App.js, and a component file and imported it into the App.js and App.css file
-2. Added functions to get data from API endpoints, assign to local state, call the component to display the data, and pass the values to it
+7. Added functions to get data from API endpoints, assign to local state, call the component to display the data, and pass the values to it
 3. Ran build command on react app folder - copied generated build to "public" folder of strapi project folder
 4. Checked deployment done and server is running on localhost:1337